 Ryan Tolan: God values order.
 From creation to the early Church, we see that God operates systematically.
 When we order our finances, we guard against mistakes and allow God to establish our path.

 Two practical examples of keeping your finances in order are 1) following a budget and 2) having short-term and long-term financial goals.
-Goals can includes ‘paying yourself first,’ which implies investing for your own future.
+Goals can include ‘paying yourself first,’ which implies investing for your own future.

 2. Why is contentment emphasized in Scripture?